ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 mourned for us will be dried, and will
 glisten with joy, and even our children
 will cease to think of us, and will not
-remember to lisp our name
+remember to lisp our names
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:az:batch_az_bobcat_ver01:data:sn82014896:00211105719:1877090801:0417/pct:22.457627,68.595142,12.605932,18.540217/!600,600/0/default.jpg"/>
 </td>